tanishthashrivastava/SmartCropCare/README.md

 - 38 labeled classes (healthy + diseased leaves)
 - Separate folders for training, validation, and testing

-> Dataset not included in this repository due to large size.
-> Download it directly from Kaggle and extract it to `/tmp/cnn_project/` before running the notebook.
+> Download dataset from Kaggle and extract it to `/tmp/cnn_project/` before running the notebook.

 ##  Model Architecture
 The CNN model consists of: